-Inspections are used by applicable Transmission Owners and applicable Generator Owners to assess the condition of the entire ROW.
+Inspections are used by Transmission Owners to assess the condition of the entire ROW.
 The information from the assessment can be used to determine risk, determine future work and evaluate recently-completed work.
 This requirement sets a minimum Vegetation Inspection frequency of once per calendar year but with no more than 18 months between inspections on the same ROW.
 Based upon average growth rates across North America and on common utility practice, this minimum frequency is reasonable.
-Applicable Transmission Owners and applicable Generator Owners should consider local and environmental factors that could warrant more frequent inspections.
+Transmission Owners should consider local and environmental factors that could warrant more frequent inspections.

-&lt;sup>3 When the applicable Transmission Owner or applicable Generator Owner is prevented from performing a Vegetation Inspection within the timeframe in R6 due to a natural disaster, the applicable Transmission Owner or applicable Generator Owner is granted a time extension that is equivalent to the duration of the time the applicable Transmission Owner or applicable Generator Owner was prevented from performing the Vegetation Inspection.
+3 When the Transmission Owner or Generator Owner is prevented from performing a Vegetation Inspection within the timeframe in R6 due to a natural disaster, the Transmission Owner or Generator Owner is granted a time extension that is equivalent to the duration of the time the Transmission Owner or Generator Owner was prevented from performing the Vegetation Inspection.

-Owner has evidence that it conducted Vegetation Inspections of the transmission line ROW for all applicable transmission lines at least once per calendar year but with no more than 18 months between inspections on the same ROW.
+transmission lines at least once per calendar year but with no more than 18 months between inspections on the same ROW.
 Examples of acceptable forms of evidence may include completed and dated work orders, dated invoices, or dated inspection records.
 (R6)

 R7.
-Each applicable Transmission Owner and applicable Generator Owner shall complete 100% of its annual vegetation work plan to ensure no vegetation encroachments occur within the MVCD.
+Each Transmission Owner and Generator

+Owner shall complete 100% of its annual vegetation work plan to ensure no vegetation encroachments occur within the MVCD.

 Modifications to the work plan in response to changing conditions or to findings from vegetation inspections may be made (provided they do not put the transmission system at risk of a vegetation encroachment) and must be documented.
 The percent completed calculation is based on the number of units actually completed divided by the number of units in the final amended plan (measured in units of choice - circuit, pole line, line miles or kilometers, etc.) Examples of reasons for modification to annual plan may include: